 You’ve likely experienced the physiological effects of stress—sweaty palms, racing heart, shallow breathing—and are familiar with the feeling of being overwhelmed it can bring.
 The stress response is part of the “fight or flight” mechanism that has helped our species thrive.
 However, the demands of modern life make this adaptive response problematic for our long-term well-being.

-This article will cover the physiological underpinnings of stress, its impact on various bodily systems and useful strategies for navigating it.
+This article covers the physiological underpinnings of stress, its impact on various bodily systems and useful strategies for navigating it.

 The Physiology of Stress

-- A surge of the hormones epinephrine, norepinephrine and cortisol
+A surge of stress hormones (epinephrine, norepinephrine and cortisol)

-- Reduced blood flow to visceral organs and increased blood flow to musculoskeletal system
+Reduced blood flow to internal organs and increased blood flow to muscles

-When confronting immediate, life-threatening danger, these physiological responses are protective.
-They help mobilize the body’s available resources to increase the chance for survival.
-Anything not immediately necessary, such as growth, digestion and reproduction, gets downregulated.
-Unfortunately, when the perceived threat is no longer acute, but stems from constant daily pressures, these responses can threaten your well-being.
-Eventually, the body’s stress response may wreak more havoc than the stressor itself, impacting numerous health outcomes (American Psychological Association, 2019).
+When confronting danger, these physiological responses play a protective role in promoting survival.
+Once activated, the stress response mobilizes the body’s available resources to meet the demands of a dangerous or stressful situation.
+Any bodily functions and processes not immediately necessary, such as growth, digestion and the maintenance of hormones responsible for reproduction, get downregulated.
+Unfortunately, when the perceived threat stems from constant daily pressures, these responses can impact your overall well-being.
+Eventually, the body’s stress response may wreak more havoc than the stressor itself, impacting numerous health outcomes.

-There is a strong correlation between high-stress levels and increased weight (Harding et al., 2014; Block et al., 2009).
+For some people, chronic stress may be associated with higher body weight.
 A variety of factors underlie this relationship.
 While some of the hormones associated with the stress response inhibit hunger, others increase it.
 Cortisol typically spikes in the latter parts of the stress response and stays elevated during the recovery phase.
 This hormone increases hunger and motivation to eat as a means of replenishing calories that might have been lost while responding to a stressor.
-The body’s stress response also increases the drive for hyperpalatable foods, such as quick-digesting carbohydrates and those that are high in fat, as a means of rapidly replenishing energy stores (Yau and Potenza, 2013).
+The body’s stress response stimulates the sensitivity of the reward system leading to cravings for hyperpalatable comfort foods, such as quick-digesting carbohydrates and those that are high in fat, and people may begin to eat for emotional reasons rather than nutritional ones.